odoo/documentation/content/administration/install/install.rst

           C:\> cd CommunityPath/
           C:\> python odoo-bin -r dbuser -w dbpassword --addons-path=addons -d mydb

+          or

+          if there is any error
+          C:\> python odoo-bin -r dbuser -w dbpassword --addons-path=addons -d mydb -i base

-      Where `CommunityPath` is the path of the Odoo Community installation, `dbuser` is the PostgreSQL login, `dbpassword` is the PostgreSQL password, and `mydb` is the name of the PostgreSQL database.
+      Where `CommunityPath` is the path of the Odoo Community installation, `dbuser` is the PostgreSQL login id,
+      `dbpassword` is the PostgreSQL password,
+      `--addons-path=addons` is the path of addons,
+      `mydb` is the name of the PostgreSQL database, `-i base` is the command of CLI.

    .. group-tab:: Linux